byexamples/byexample/docs/how_to_support_new_finders_and_languages.md

 if any that to compare.

-The ``indent`` group is to count how many spaces are not part of the example and they are just for indentation.
-Some languages like Python are sensible to this.
+The ``indent`` group is to count how many spaces are not part of the example and they are just for indentation: ``byexample`` will *drop* the first line that has a lower level of indentation and any subsequent line.

 ### Detect the language